 Control Measures: Kentucky nonpoint source TMDL implementation plan, designated uses of primary and secondary contact recreation (swimming and wading) and warm water aquatic habitat (aquatic life).
-Therefore, the creek was placed on the 2002 and subsequent 303(d) lists for TMDL development.
+Therefore, the creek was placed on the 2002 and subsequent 303(d) lists for Total Maximum Daily Load (TMDL) development.
 The creek segment is characterized by a depressed pH, the result of leaching of the embankment (fill) material.
-In developing the TMDL for Mussin Branch, pH readings and corresponding streamflow measurements were made at three different locations within the watershed.
-The most recent sampling supports the conclusion that Subbasin 1 (Site 2) and Subbasin 2 (Site 3) do not support acceptable pH levels.
-The watershed is impaired because of low pH at these sites.
+In developing the TMDL for UT of Rolling Fork, pH readings and corresponding stream flow measurements were made at two different locations within the watershed, corresponding to the two tributaries.
+The most recent sampling supports the conclusion that Site 2 (sub-watershed for tributary #2) does not support acceptable pH levels.
+The watershed is impaired because of low pH at this site.